barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 # Updates
 08-18 - ASM support added
 07-18 - Retry mechanism adde so the script will retry if it encounters a failure with the webhook call for up to 10 times with an increasing delay between times
+11-18 - adjustment to retry mech. to accomodate potential split brain on very short network interuptions.

 # Installation